Authentication in Cassandra drivers

 • Kerberos authentication

-Clients with different levels of access can use varying authentication schemes to connect to the same DSE server.
+Clients with different levels of access can use varying authentication schemes to connect to the same server.

-DSE’s Unified Authentication provides the ability to assign users to roles and to tie access to database resources based on that role.
-DSE also allows users to login and execute using proxy roles.
-All of these features are enabled directly in the DataStax drivers, with built-in classes to enable the desired security configuration.
+Unified authentication provides the ability to assign users to roles and to tie access to database resources based on that role.
+DSE and HCD also support proxy roles, such as HCD’s application roles.

-Authenticating with internal or LDAP usernames and passwords
+Internal or LDAP usernames and passwords

-The drivers use a plain text authentication provider to perform both DSE’s internal and LDAP or Active Directory authentication.
-The driver will send a plain text username and password to the server, which will authenticate to the underlying configured scheme.
+For DSE and HCD, the driver sends a plain text username and password to the server, which will authenticate to the underlying configured scheme.

 Because these mechanisms transmit credentials in clear text in the native protocol, they should always be used in conjunction with client-server transport encryption.